sergeyugai/backpack-fields-as-classes/README.md

 **Requires no changes to existing code** and can be used alongside existing definitions.

+Also you can make your code more DRY by using **field collections** which also work as drop-in with current Backpack.

 * Code example
 * Quick start
 * Extra perks that you get
+* Collections
 * Rationale behind this
 * Code generation?
 * What is supported?